vkfm17/rl-memory-agent/README.md

 Overwrite the most semantically similar existing memory item.

 This enables:
-- contradiction handling
+- Contradiction handling
-- stale memory replacement
+- Stale memory replacement
-- semantic deduplication
+- Semantic deduplication

 Note: SUMMARIZE exists in earlier design iterations but is currently not part of the active training loop.